-7 According to the objectives of ESS3: Resource Efficiency and Pollution Prevention and Management, it has been stated that Avoiding or minimizing adverse impacts on human health and the environment caused by pollution from project activities, hence to the objective, the Dust Abatement Plan will act as a tool achieve it. https://thedocs.worldbank.org/en/doc/137471511809511045-0290022017/original/EnvironmentalSocialStandardESS3FactSheetWBESF.pdf
+10 According to the objectives of ESS3: Resource Efficiency and Pollution Prevention and Management, it has been stated that Avoiding or minimizing adverse impacts on human health and the environment caused by pollution from project activities, hence to the objective, the Dust Abatement Plan will act as a tool achieve it.

-- Regular spraying of water should be undertaken to minimize dust pollution.
-The water would be obtained from tube wells installed by the Contractors or maybe grey water from the camp areas and reuse of wastewater from batching plant. - All vehicles, machinery, equipment, and generators used during construction activities will be kept in good working condition to minimize exhaust emissions & limit the idling time of construction vehicles to 2 minutes to minimize local air pollution. - Enforce the maximum speed limit to 10km/h for vehicles to reduce dust emissions. - Native species trees shall be planted, and no rapidly growing trees, shrubs and grasses in the sub-project area shall be allowed during the operation stage of the subproject with the collaboration of the Forest department. - Conduct ambient air quality monitoring as per SEQS periodically as per Environmental Management Plan (EMP).
+- The Contractor will be required to have approval (from The Construction Supervision Consultant) for the dust abatement plan/Pollution Prevention Plan. - Regular spraying of water should be undertaken to minimize dust pollution.
+The water would be obtained from tube wells installed by the Contractors or maybe grey water from the camp areas and reuse of wastewater from batching plant. - All vehicles, machinery, equipment, and generators used during construction activities will be kept in good working condition to minimize exhaust emissions & limit the idling time of construction vehicles to 2 minutes to minimize local air pollution. - Enforce the maximum speed limit to 10km/h for vehicles to reduce dust emissions. - Native species trees shall be planted, and no rapidly growing trees, shrubs and grasses in the sub-project area shall be allowed during the operation stage of the sub-project with the collaboration of the Forest department. - Conduct ambient air quality monitoring as per SEQS periodically as per Environmental Management Plan (EMP).